Investing

 (Source: Investopedia)

-Despite the rapid growth of robo-advisors in recent years, only 20% of Millennials use these services to invest.
-The majority of Millennials report a preference for human financial advisors.
-Among Millennials who use robo-advisors, Vanguard Personal Advisory Service and Schwab Intelligent Portfolios are the most popular platforms.
+Despite rapid robo-advisor growth, only 20% of Millennials utilize these services.
+Most Millennials prefer human financial advisors.
+Among robo-advisor users, Vanguard Personal Advisory Service and Schwab Intelligent Portfolios lead in popularity.

 13. 33% of Millennials Invest in ESG Stocks